Francklin9999/MedSync/README.md

-# Healthcare AI Agent - Full-Stack Application
+# Healthcare AI Agent - Full-Stack Application (24 hours)

 ## 🚀 Project Overview
 We built a **Healthcare AI Agent** using **RAG (Retrieval-Augmented Generation)** in just **24 hours** at UdemHacks.
 Our solution integrates AI with a full-stack application to provide ethical and accurate healthcare information.